camptocamp/initialise-gopass-summon-action/README.md

-See https://github.com/camptocamp/geospatial-ci-pass/blob/master/README.md for more informations
+See https://github.com/camptocamp/geospatial-ci-pass/blob/master/README.md for more information